 To treat a case of mild skin irritation caused by a reaction to makeup, stop using the product you believe may be causing it, apply an anti-itch cream and avoid scratching the area.
 If you aren't sure which cosmetic is causing the problem, first eliminate those with added dyes and fragrances, which can be more likely to cause a reaction [source: Mayo Clinic].

-If you think you may have an allergy to makeup, you can visit the links on the next page to learn more.
+If you think you may have an allergy to makeup, you can visit the links below to learn more.